Home

 Sometimes they may even be able to get the creditors to lower interest rates, monthly fees, balances or waive certain types of fees.
 Your DMP provides a solid foundation for repayment and this is viewed as very favorable with creditors.

-If you do use a debt management plan as your debt management method, you still have a certain amount of responsibility to follow up and make sure that your consumer credit organization is doing the things that they said they would.
+If you do use a debt plan as your debt management method, you still have a certain amount of responsibility to follow up and make sure that your consumer credit organization is doing the things that they said they would.

 Check your bills when they come in to make sure that the consumer credit organization is indeed making the payments and doing what they are supposed to do for you.